 1. Keep your eye on the data - wherever it is

-This shift to the cloud really requires a shift in the security mindset: from perimeter-centric to data-centric.
-It means CISOs (Chief Information Security Officer) and security teams will have to stop thinking about hardware, datacenters, firewalls, and instead focus on the end goal: protecting the data itself.
+This shift to the cloud really requires a shift in the security mindset: from perimeter-centric to data-centric security.
+It means CISOs (Chief Information Security Officer) and security teams will have to stop thinking about hardware, data centers, firewalls, and instead focus on the end goal: protecting the data itself.
 Responsible teams need to embrace data governance and security policies around data throughout the organization and its data ecosystem.
 They need to understand who should have access to the data, understand how data is used, and place relevant controls and protections around data access.
 In fact they could start with a data observability program in order to understand what normal data usage looks like so they're better able to identify abnormal.

 2. Empower everyone to secure cloud data

 We often hear “security is everyone’s responsibility.”
 But how could it be when most are left out of the process?
 While data is a key vulnerability for essentially every company, until recently most companies didn’t want to acknowledge the risk.
 Now, with a new data breach announcement every few weeks, the problem is impossible to ignore.
 When marketing teams are using shadow cloud data warehouse resources instead of waiting for security or IT teams to vet the solution for security requirements, it’s easier to make sure data owners have the means to protect the data themselves.
 Instead of governance technologies based on legacy infrastructure that not only require big investments in time, money, and human resources to implement, but also expensive developers to set up and maintain, democratize data governance with tools that allow non-coders to rollout and manage the data security solution themselves in weeks or even days.